ksudhanshu961/rKali/README.md

 # rKali
-This is very handy utility written in python for penetration testers using ubuntu desktop, which helps to enable and disable KALI repos with simple command.
+This is very handy utility written in python for penetration testers who uses ubuntu desktop for Penetration Testing or CyberSecurity Research, this helps us to enable and disable KALI repos with simple command.

 **Steps to Install**